-Gum disease is a common cause of bad breath.
-Some people with nose problems can get bad breath.
-Lung or tonsil infections are sometimes a cause.
-Other causes are rare.
+Gum disease is a common cause, some people with nose problems or lung or tonsil infections are sometimes a cause.

-As mentioned, in most people who have bad breath the bad smell is thought to come from bacteria within the mouth.
+As mentioned, in most people who have the bad smell is thought to come from bacteria within the mouth.
 As the bacteria break down proteins and other debris in the mouth, they release foul smelling gases.
-One or more of the following may contribute to the build up of bacteria and bad breath.
+One or more of the following may contribute to the build up of bacteria:

 - Food stuck between teeth.
 The food then rots and becomes riddled with bacteria.
 Regular flossing can clear and prevent this problem.

 - Plaque, calculus and gum disease.
 It forms when bacteria combine with food and saliva.
-PCalculus, sometimes called tartar, is hardened calcified plaque.
+Calculus, sometimes called tartar, is hardened calcified plaque.